Fast Food Statistics

 The National Center for Health Statistics, a division of the Center for Disease Control & Prevention, shows that 42% of adults that have a higher family income level eat fast food on any given day, while only 31.7% of adults in lower income brackets do so as well.

-With 826,000 fast food restaurants worldwide - fast food is easy to find.
+With 826,000 fast food restaurants worldwide - this type of food is easy to find.
 Lunchtime is the most popular time for fast-food consumption, as 43.7% of consumers eat their fast food at this time, while dinner is a very close second at 42%.

 It tastes good.